We generally follow the web host recommendations given by WordPress.org. As they do, we recommend:

 Stripe API Version

-When you view or change your Stripe API keys in your Stripe dashboard (found here), do you see an “Upgrade Available” button?
-Just like WordPress itself, we recommend you keep your active Stripe API version reasonably current.
-Stripe requires that you update it manually (no automatic updates done for you).
+In the Developers section of your Stripe dashboard, do you see an “Upgrade Available” button?
+Just like WordPress itself, we recommend you keep your Stripe API version reasonably current.
+Stripe does not update this automatically.
+You must update manually.

 WP Simple Pay Pro is always tested against the latest Stripe API version within a week or less of a new Stripe API update.
 If a WP Simple Pay Pro patch is needed, we will roll it out as soon as possible.